codr7/tyred-java/README.md

 So far, it has been tested with [H2](https://www.h2database.com/).

-### Definition
+### Schemas
-The following example defines a simple database consisting of resources and calendars to track availability in time.
+The following example defines a simple database schema consisting of resources and calendars to track availability in time.

 ```java